thewhitemage13/BankingApp/README.md

 - You cannot open an account for a non-existing user
 - You cannot debit more money from the account than there is in the account
 - If a user has one account, you cannot close it

+## Architecture

+The project was developed using OOP and S.O.L.I.D. principles, resulting in a structured and scalable architecture.
+Care was taken to optimize collection handling and database performance.

 ## Technologies